sofiaborgato/sofiaborgato.github.io/_pages/about.md

 **HI, I'M SOFIA!**

 I have always been interested in biology and initially thought about pursuing a career as a doctor.
-Then I realized that instead of wanting to treat individual patients I preferred to statistically analyze the disease in question by looking for engineering solutions to the problem.
+Then I realized that instead of wanting to treat individual patients I preferred to statistically analyze the disease at issue by looking for engineering solutions to the problem.
 It was at this point that my passion for medicine met data science.
 Now I am finishing my studies in data science and engineering at the Polytechnic of Turin, and for my future I would like to combine my two passions.